proxmox/proxmox-offline-mirror/docs/installation.rst

 .. tip:: If you install Proxmox Offline Mirror on a system with an existing Proxmox Project's installation, the verification key is already installed.

-If you install Proxmox Backup Server on top of Debian Bullseye, download and install the key with the following commands:
+If you install Proxmox Offline Mirror on top of Debian Bullseye, download and install the key with the following commands:

 .. code-block:: console